 Attention: You are using an outdated browser, device or you do not have the latest version of JavaScript downloaded and so this website may not work as expected.
 Please download the latest software or switch device to avoid further issues.

-The Bramston Bursary Foundation - transforming girls' lives
+The Bramston Foundation - unlocking bright futures

-Changing girls' lives through the Bramston Bursary Foundation
+Unlocking brighter futures through the Bramston Foundation

-For more information on how you can help, please contact development@stswithuns.com / 01962 835734
+For any other queries on how you can help, please contact development@stswithuns.com / 01962 835734

-Together we can do something amazing.
+Together we can unlock bright futures

 Our mission

-Through no fault of their own, and for a variety of reasons, children who come into the care of a local authority often have a difficult journey ahead of them.
+Through no fault of their own, and for a variety of reasons, children who need to access the care of a local authority often have a difficult journey ahead of them.
+It is not uncommon for these children to have to change foster homes during their senior education, including in their exam years and this sometimes means a change of their school too.

 Even in the best of circumstances, growing up is a challenging time for any child, so I can only imagine how difficult it must be not knowing who you are going to live with next, possibly being separated from your siblings and not being able to forge long term friendships because of a frequent change of school.
+It is completely understandable that children in care struggle to perform academically.

 Jane Gandee, Headmistress